 This section describes the criteria that will be used to review and select projects to be recommended to the Secretary for funding under the Act.
-Project proposals should clearly address the criteria set forth under the following four subsections: Initial Screening of Project Proposals (VII.A.); Evaluation of Project Proposals (VII.B.); Priority Elements (VII.C.); and Other Factors (VII.D.).
+It will benefit applicants to ensure that project proposals clearly address the criteria set forth under the following four subsections: Initial Screening of Project Proposals; Evaluation of Project Proposals; Priority Elements; and Other Factors.

 A. Initial Screening of Project Proposals

 Proposals will be screened according to the requirements listed in sections 104(b) and 104(c)(2) of the Act as described below.
-Proposed projects must not include excluded activities as discussed in Section III above.
-Additionally, the letter of assurance must indicate that the primary property owner and the party responsible for long-term maintenance have reviewed and support the proposal.
+In addition, proposed projects must not include excluded activities as discussed in Section III above.
 Proposals that do not meet all of these initial screening criteria will not be evaluated further.
 To be accepted the proposal must:

 (1) Originate from a Non-Federal Sponsor (section 104(b));

-(4) Include a post-construction monitoring plan that is consistent with standards developed by NOAA under section 104(c)(2)(C).
-The standards are available at: http://www.usace.army.mil/CECW/ERA/Pages/monitor_db.aspx and http://era.noaa.gov/htmls/era/era_monitoring.html, or from the contacts listed in the FOR FURTHER INFORMATION CONTACT section.
-Minimum monitoring requirements include monitoring over a period of five years post-construction and tracking of at least one structural and one functional element.
+(4) include a monitoring plan that is consistent with standards developed by NOAA under section 104(c)(2)(C)) (available at: http://era.noaa.gov/htmls/Start Printed Page 33746era/era_monitoring.html, or from the contacts listed in the FOR FURTHER INFORMATION CONTACT section).
+Minimum monitoring requirements include monitoring over a period of five years and tracking of at least one structural and one functional element.
 Examples of structural and functional elements are contained in the monitoring document cited above, and;

 B. Evaluation of Project Proposals

 Proposals that meet the initial screening criteria in A. above will be eligible for further review using the criteria listed below.
-Reviewers will assign scores to applications ranging from 0 to 100 points based on the evaluation criteria and respective weights specified below.
-Applications that best address these criteria will be the most competitive.
-The following criteria are listed in order of relative importance with the assigned points used in evaluation.
-If the reviewers find that a response to any of the first four criteria is not included in the proposal, or not adequate, the proposal will be rejected.
+The following criteria are listed in order of relative importance with the most important criteria first.
+The first four criteria are the most important.
+If the reviewers find that a response to any of the first four criteria is completely inadequate, the proposals will be rejected.
 For each of the listed criteria the focus will be on the factors mentioned below but other factors may also be considered.

 Proposals will be evaluated based on the extent of proposed habitat restoration activities and the type(s) of habitat(s) that will be restored.
 Following are specific factors that reviewers will consider as part of this criterion:

-(a) Prevention or reversal of estuary habitat loss or degradation in the project area and the nature and extent of the proposed project's potential contribution to the long-term conservation of estuary habitat function and adaptation to climate change,
+(a) Prevention or reversal of estuary habitat loss or degradation in the project area and the nature and extent of the proposed project's potential contribution to the long-term conservation of estuary habitat functions,

-(b) Benefits for Federally listed threatened or endangered species, species proposed for Federal listing, recently delisted species or designated or proposed critical habitat in the project area,
+(b) benefits for Federally listed endangered or threatened species, species proposed for Federal listing, recently delisted species or designated or proposed critical habitat in the project areas,

-(d) Prevention or reduction of nonpoint source pollution or other contaminants to estuary habitats or restoration of estuary habitats that are already contaminated, and
+(d) prevention or reduction of nonpoint source pollution or other contaminants to estuary habits or restoration of estuary habitats that are already contaminated, and

-(e) Benefits to nearby existing habitat areas, or contribution to the creation of wildlife/ecological corridors connecting existing habitat areas.
+(e) benefits or nearby existing habitat areas, or contribution to the creation of wildlife/ecological corridors connecting existing habit areas.

-Reviewers will evaluate the relationship between estimated project costs, including the costs of remaining planning, design, construction, required lands, and monitoring, to the monetary and non-monetary benefits described in the proposal.
+Reviewers will evaluate the relationship between estimated project costs, including the costs of remaining planning, design, construction, required lands, and annual operation, maintenance, repair, rehabilitation and replacement and monitoring cost, to the monetary and non-monetary benefits described in the proposal.
 Clear quantitative and qualitative descriptions of the proposed outputs will facilitate this evaluation.
-Examples of units of measure include: Acres restored, stream miles opened to fish passage, flood damage reduction levels, changes in water quality parameters, increases in the productivity of various species, and presence and absence of certain species.
-The estimated persistence of the proposed project outputs through time will be considered.
-For example, will the area be maintained as a wetland, or allowed to erode or become upland?
-Is the project designed to adapt to climate change and potential changes in sea level?
+Examples of units of measure include: acres restored, flood damage reduction levels, changes in water quality parameters, increases in the productivity of various species, and presence and absence of certain species.
+The estimated persistence of the proposed project outputs will be considered.
+For examples, will the area be maintained as a wetland, or allowed to erode or become upland?
 Will the proposed project produce additional benefits due to synergy between the proposed project and other ongoing or proposed projects?
-Reviewers will consider if the proposed project is a cost-effective way to achieve the project goals.
+Reviewers will consider if the proposed project is a cost-effective way to achieve the proposed benefits.
 In some instances the costs and benefits of proposed projects may be compared to the costs and benefits of other similar projects in the area.
 The significance of the proposed outputs is also a factor to be considered as part of cost-effectiveness.
-The significance of restoration outputs should be recognized in terms of institutional (such as laws, adopted plans, or policy statements), public (such as support for the project), or technical (such as if it addresses scarcity, increases limiting habitat, or improves or increases biodiversity) importance.
+The significance of restoration outputs should be recognized in terms of institutional (such as laws, adopted plans, or policy statements), public (such as support for the project), or technical (such as addresses scarcity, increases limiting habitat, or improves or increases biodiversity) importance.

-Reviewers will evaluate the extent to which, given current and projected environmental conditions of the restoration site—e.g., soils, flood regime, presence of invasive species, surrounding land use—the proposed project is likely to succeed.
+Reviewers will evaluate the extent to which, given current and projected environmental conditions of the restoration site—e.g., soils, flood regime, presence of invasive species, surrounding land use—the proposed project is likely to be successfully implemented.
 Consideration will also be given to:

-(a) Potential success of restoration techniques, based on a history of successful implementation in field or pilot projects, and ability to adapt to climate change and potential changes in sea level,
+(a) Potential success of restoration techniques, based on history of successful implementation in field or pilot projects,

 Reviewers will evaluate the extent to which the project design is based on sound ecological principles and is likely to meet project goals.
 This may be indicated by the following factors: